MyNixOS website logo

 Principal Stratification Analysis in R.

-The package PStrata fits Bayesian principal stratification models using Stan.
-A wide variety of models, priors and assumptions are allowed to provide flexibility.
+PStrata fits Bayesian principal stratification models using Stan.
+It supports a wide variety of models, priors, and assumptions to provide flexibility for causal inference in the presence of post-treatment confounding.

 Overview